Accessibility

 Adding Interactive Form Controls to a Tagged Document in Adobe Acrobat Pro

-If the auto detection tool missed a form control or you want to add form controls manually to your PDF document, open the Prepare Form Tool.
+If the auto detection tool missed a form control or you want to add form controls manually to your PDF document, open the Prepare a Form tool.

 • Text Field: enables people to type their own answer into field